Thoughts on Stress Free Living:

-I thrive on stress
+Thoughts on Stress Free Living: I thrive on stress

 The dangerous thing about narrowed attention is that you do not know it is narrowed.
 If you recognise it is narrowed then it is unlikely to be.
 The narrowing process is automatic and therefore it takes you to a place where your survival instincts are starting to dominate you actions.
 That is okay on the Serengeti but not in human adult life.
 A core element of any psychological change process is remembering to do the exercises you need to do.
-This Stress Monitoring Diary will help you on that regard.
+This Stress Level Test - Free Monitoring Diary will help you in that regard.

 I hope that my thoughts on stress free living and the stress level test - free monitoring diary will help you to cope with stress in your own life.